StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/manage-user-accounts.md

 Select the avatar, then select a new image in PNG or JPG format.
 The file must be smaller than 500 KB.
 Select **Confirm** to apply the change.

-## Check whether a user account has activated multi-factor authentication (MFA)
+## Check whether a user account has activated multi-factor authentication

 Move through the **MFA** section.
 If the user has activated multi-factor authentication, *Yes* appears.